sourcefrenchy/botex/README.md

 - Generate a pre-signed URL for the user

 # todo
-- expire old pictures from the s3 bucket (30days?)
+- Expire old pictures from the s3 bucket (30days?)

 # configuration
 - If using Docker, edit start.sh and insert your own SLACKTOKEN, AWS credentials information